ImprovingViolently/ICTproject1/!README.md

 # Setup

+If you are unsure of what to do, feel free to use the ''

 ### IMPORTANT INFORMATION.
 DO NOT IGNORE.

 While setting up this mess of a program, you will need to configure some of the files to read an accurate address.
 Failing to configure this WILL BREAK THE WHOLE PROGRAM.
 DO NOT IGNORE.